 Moderate physical activity, like walking, can improve a person’s cognition (thinking), while decreasing symptoms of depression, anxiety, and even schizophrenia.
 Walking can help relieve or lessen stress.

 And if you live near a park or a forest, walking can be even more beneficial.
 Research has shown that walks in the woods dramatically improve mental health.
 Forestry England has gathered data from a string of studies that it says shows there is strong scientific evidence that visiting a forest can improve mood and attention span, and even enhance psychological stress recovery.
 According to Forestry England, walking among trees reduces levels of cortisol, a hormone associated with stress, and a forest walk can boost the immune system through breathing in phytoncides, which trees emit to protect themselves from germs and insects.

 Tend to your garden, tend to your mental health

-How can an activity that is usually much less intense than exercise impart similar wellbeing benefits?
-It’s because gardening embodies many aspects that are associated with a sense of wellbeing and a reduction of the subjective feeling of being stressed.
-Gardening involves activities such as being out of doors; engaging in light exercise that also requires some level- but not an intense level- of mental engagement; being present in the moment (mindfulness); being surrounded by plants and nature; and having the prospect of eating well.
+How can an activity that is usually much less intense than exercise impart similar well-being benefits?
+It’s because gardening embodies many aspects that are associated with a sense of well-being and a reduction of the subjective feeling of being stressed.
+Gardening involves activities such as being out of doors; engaging in light exercise that also requires some level- but not an intense level- of mental engagement; being present at the moment (mindfulness); being surrounded by plants and nature; having the prospect of eating well.
 There is also a sense of purpose in gardening and that is growing the garden to fruition.
 And there is an opportunity to let go of the great creator of stress-perfectionism – and a chance to observe measurable, concrete progress as the garden grows.